microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncfeature.md

   False UserWriteback
 ```

-This command returns a list of all possible DirSync features and whether they're enabled (True) or disabled (False).
+This example gets a list of all DirSync features and shows if they are enabled (True) or disabled (False).

 ### EXAMPLE 2: Return whether PasswordSync is enabled for the tenant (True) or disabled (False)